Regression-based reduced-order models to predict transient thermal output for enhanced geothermal systems: INTRODUCTION AND PROBLEM DESCRIPTION

 \subsection{Objectives and outline of the paper}

 Among the various potential outputs of interest from a full-physics based simulation for the challenge problem is the thermal power produced.
 The objective of the study is to develop ROMs for an EGS to predict thermal power output.
 We are interested in developing a fast and predictive ROM for thermal power output that accurately reproduces detailed simulations.
 To achieve this, the overall approach involves obtaining thermal power data from detailed physics-based 3D numerical simulations using the parallel subsurface flow simulator PFLOTRAN \cite{2015_Lichtner_etal_PFLOTRAN}.
+Approximate range of model input parameters are constructed based an educated guess of the fractured EGS system (see Kelkar et al. \cite[Section-3]{HDR_FentonHill_2015}).
 We use equally spaced values of the input parameters to generate power data for several cases.
 The ROMs are constructed, trained and validated against PFLOTRAN numerical simulations.
 These ROMs are then used to predict thermal power output and compared with a field thermal power data set from LTFT Fenton Hill HDR Phase II experiment.

 The paper is organized as follows: Section \ref{Sec:S2_Geothermal_ConceptModel} describes the physics-based conceptual model, which approximately models the Fenton Hill HDR Phase II reservoir.
 It also provides a brief overview of the governing equations for fluid flow, thermal drawdown, and numerical methodology to solve the coupled conservation equations.
 Assumptions in modeling these systems are also outlined.
 In Section \ref{Sec:S2_Geothermal_ConceptModel}, we also perform calibration of the material parameters using the field thermal output data.
 These values serve as base case for the parameters.
 Using a range of values around these base case values, sensitiviy analysis is performed using PFLOTRAN and is shown in Section \ref{Sec:S2_Geothermal_ConceptModel}.
 Workflow for ROM development is also described in this section as well.
 Section \ref{Sec:S3_Geothermal_GE_NumModel} details a procedure to construct ROMs for thermal power output.
 Details of training and validation are provided in this section as well.
 Predictive capabilities of ROMs with respect to thermal power output and comparison against field-data is also discussed.
 Finally, conclusions are drawn in Section \ref{Sec:S4_Geothermal_Conclusions}.